verticalphotoplacer/HeadingCalculator/README.md

 pip install pyinstaller
 ```

-3. Create specfile used in building the executable file
+3. Create spec file used in building the executable file

 ```
 cd your_path/heading_calculator